AppEsteem/Samples/howtovalidateaseal.md

         // Invalid - Certificate effective date or expiration date could not be parsed.
     }

-    // Check that the validForFilesSignedAfter falls during the effective interval of the certificate. if ((after < certEffective) || (after > certExpiration)) {
+    // Check that the valid seal interval overlaps the effective interval of the certificate. if ((after < certEffective) || (after > certExpiration)) {
         // Invalid - ValidForFilesSignedAfter does not fall between the effective dates of the certificate.